M.G.W. Reichgelt MA (Marleen)

 Teacher - Department of History, Art History and Classics

-Marleen Reichgelt is a PhD candidate at the History Department of the Radboud University Nijmegen.
-Her research project (2017-2022) is centred around missionary photography, which she uses to study the position, agency, and lives of children engaged in the Catholic mission on Netherlands New Guinea between 1905 and 1940.
+Marleen Reichgelt works as postdoctoral researcher and teacher at the History Department of the Radboud University Nijmegen.
 Her core research interests are intercultural contact and exchange in the late-nineteenth and early-twentieth century, involving three overlapping fields: photography and visual culture, (Dutch) colonialism and postcolonialism, and the Catholic mission.
-In addition to her PhD project, she works as an archivist at the Heritage Centre for Dutch Monastery Life and as editor with the Yearbook of Women's History.
+Additionally, Marleen works as archivist at the Heritage Centre for Dutch Monastery Life and as editor with the Yearbook of Women's History.
 She has published on missionary photography and colonial childhoods in BMGN - Low Countries Historical Review (2020) and Trajecta (2018).Research theme Research group

 - Reichgelt, M.G.W.
 (2020).
 Children as Protagonists in Colonial History.
 Watching Missionary Photography.
 Bijdragen en Mededelingen Betreffende de Geschiedenis der Nederlanden, 135 (3/4), 80-105. doi: 10.18352/bmgn-lchr.10869 Full text